 - your employer may agree to make some changes to help you return

-Below are some examples of changes that your employer could consider:
+Examples of changes that your employer could consider include:

-- returning to work gradually – for example, by starting part-time
+- having you return to work gradually – for example, by working part-time

-- having other support to do your job, such as avoiding heavy lifting
+- giving you other support to do your job, such as avoiding heavy lifting